Ste. Genevieve Academy: Appointment of Mann Butler

-January 24, 1812, Mr. Mann Butler, Esq. was recommended for the position of Principal Teacher of the Ste.
+On January 24, 1812, Mann Butler, was recommended for the position of principal teacher of the Ste.
 Genevieve Academy.
-It is important to note at this meeting of the Trustees that no mention of damage to the Academy is noted in the minutes.
-The 1811–12 New Madrid earthquakes had devastated the region south of Ste.
-Genevieve.
-Clearly, the Academy withstood these unprecedented shocks without appreciable harm to its structure or contents.
+Although the 1811–12 New Madrid earthquakes had devastated the region south of Ste.
+Genevieve, no mention of damage to the at this meeting of the Trustees.
+Therefore, it appears the academy withstood the earthquake shocks without appreciable harm to its structure or contents.

 Mann Butler was born in Baltimore, Maryland.
 He spent 11 years of his childhood in England and returned at age 14 to the United States in 1798.
 Butler studied at St. Mary's College in Washington D.C. where he received degrees in medicine and law.
-In 1806, he moved to Lexington, Kentucky where he briefly practiced law before beginning his career as an educator.
-Late in 1806, he founded an Academy in Versailles, Kentucky and married Martha Dedman.
-From 1810 through 1811, Butler taught in Washington and Maysville, Mason Country, Kentucky.
+In 1806, he moved to Lexington, Kentucky, where he briefly practiced law before beginning his career as an educator.
+Late in 1806, he founded an academy in Versailles, Kentucky and married Martha Dedman.
+From 1810 through 1811, Butler taught in Washington and Maysville, Kentucky.

-On January 31, 1812, Mann Butler became the 'Principal-Teacher' of the Ste.
+On January 31, 1812, Butler became the "Principal-Teacher" of the Ste.
 Genevieve Academy.
-However, difficulty in collecting tuition once again left the Trustees short of funds for the teacher's salary.
-John Scott, Trustee, was appointed by the board on June 27, 1812 to call on all the parents of the children who failed to pay their tuition and fees.
-If they failed to do so immediately, their children were to be removed from the Academy.
-Parents could pay Mr. Butler the amount they owed and present the Board of Trustees with a receipt of payment.
+However, difficulty in collecting tuition once again left the trustees short of funds for the teacher's salary.
+John Scott, trustee, was appointed by the board on June 27, 1812, to call on all the parents of the children who failed to pay their tuition and fees.
+If they failed to do so immediately, their children were to be removed from the academy.

-Mann Butler remained at the Ste.
-Genevieve Academy until the close of the term in 1814.
-His departure was likely due to the accidental death of Father James Maxwell, the Chairman of the Academy's Board of Trustees and the driving force in providing the necessary funds to keep the school open.
-Father Maxwell was thrown from his horse on his way back to New Bourbon after hearing confessions at Ste.
+Butler remained at the academy until the close of the term in 1814.
+His departure was likely related to the accidental death of Maxwell, who was thrown from his horse on his way back to New Bourbon after hearing confessions at Ste.
 Genevieve Catholic Church.
 He was taken unconscious to the home of his friend, Joseph Pratte where he died the following day, May 28, 1814, at the age of 72.

-After leaving Ste.
-Genevieve, Mr. Butler taught school in Frankfort, Kentucky until 1824 when he became a professor at Transylvania University.
-He is renowned as an educator for writing the first reliable histories of Kentucky.

 Challenges following the death of Father Maxwell

 Creditors descended like vultures upon the Ste.
 Genevieve Academy following the unexpected death of its primary patron and founder, Father Maxwell.
-Their suits forced the sale of the Academy building and its land at public auction.
-Fortunately, it was William Shannon who placed the highest bid on the courthouse steps.
-Shannon purchased the Academy for $390 on November 18, 1814.
+Their suits forced the sale of the academy building and its land at public auction.
+William Shannon placed the highest bid, purchasing the Academy for $390 on November 18, 1814.